GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/namingConventions.md

 Naming conventions
 ==================

-This file documents naming conventions to be observed when creating new or modifying existing repositories or projects.
+This file documents naming conventions to be observed when creating new or modifying existing repositories, projects or bundles.
+This conventions can be checked using the script checkNamingConsistencyForRepository.sh within org.globaltester.dev\org.globaltester.dev.tools\releng

 Repository names
 ----------------